ssnepenthe/clockwork-for-wp/README.md

 If you are able to modify your server configuration, ensure all requests for css, js and png files under the `__clockwork` path go through `index.php`.

 If you are unable to modify your server configuration, you can instead install the web app to your site's web root by running `wp clockwork web-install`.
+Make sure to re-install after every plugin update by running `wp clockwork web-install --force`.

 ### Wpdb Data Source
 In order to use the wpdb data source the SAVEQUERIES constant must be defined and truthy.